Knocks83/Python-BticinoThermostatInflux/README.md

 # Python-BticinoThermostatInflux

-A remake of (this Golang version)[https://github.com/Knocks83/Go-BticinoThermostatInflux], just because.
+A remake of [this Golang version](https://github.com/Knocks83/Go-BticinoThermostatInflux), just because.

 ---
 ## Requirements